-- 2. Hospitalization is recommended in the following situations:\ - a.
-Surgical emergencies such as appendicitis or ectopic pregnancy cannot be excluded. - b.
-A pelvic abscess is suspected. - c.
-The patient is pregnant. - d.
-Patient compliance is uncertain. - e.
-Severe illness precludes outpatient management (e.g., temp > 38.3°C, moderate or severe dehydration, vomiting, peritoneal signs present). - f.
+- e.
+Hospitalization is recommended in the following situations: - 1.
+Surgical emergencies such as appendicitis or ectopic pregnancy cannot be excluded. - 2.
+A pelvic abscess is suspected. - 3.
+The patient is pregnant. - 4.
+Patient compliance is uncertain. - 5.
+Severe illness precludes outpatient management (e.g., temp > 38.3°C, moderate or severe dehydration, vomiting, peritoneal signs present). - 6.
 The patient has failed to respond to outpatient therapy (defined below).

-\If the patient is referred for evaluation to SFGH ER, treatment should be instituted (as per guidelines above) before patient leaves SF City Clinic as failure to follow-up at SFGH ER is often a problem.
+If the patient is referred for evaluation to SFGH ER, treatment should be instituted (as per guidelines above) before patient leaves SF City Clinic as failure to follow-up at SFGH ER is often a problem.

-Patients should be rechecked three days after diagnosis (or within 2-4 days depending on which day of the week she was diagnosed).
+Patients should be rechecked three days after diagnosis (or within 2-4 days depending on which day of the week they were diagnosed).